MHA Programs in Minnesota

 Healthcare administration opportunities in Minnesota

-The U.S. Bureau of Labor Statistics (BLS) reports that the national average annual salary for medical and health services managers in Minnesota during 2013 was $97,160.
-This occupation is also predicted to grow by 23 percent between 2012 and 2022.
+The national average annual salary for medical and health services managers in Minnesota is $111,360.
+This occupation is also predicted to grow by 17 percent between 2018 and 2028.